 - Clarifies the purpose of the course

 - Describes expectations for student participation and conduct

 - Outlines how students can achieve success in the course

 - Reinforces institutional values related to student learning

 - Provides all logistical course-related information

 The syllabus is an organizational tool as well as a kind of contract between you and your students, describing your expectations of them and what they can expect of you.

-Keep in mind that each assignment and assessment should be aligned with these objectives.
+Keep in mind that every assignment and assessment should be aligned with your learning objectives.
 By providing students with a rationale for each assignment—how it relates to the learning objectives you've outlined—you give them a meaningful context and an understanding of why the work they are doing matters.

 Finally, the syllabus should reinforce and direct students to institutional values and policies, such as academic integrity or valuing multiple perspectives and identities in the classroom.